To determine which dog comes closest to a pre-determined line when commanded to “down” after being called to “come”

 - Not staying “down” long enough for judge to mark spot

-- Front toes going over the line
+- NOTE: going over the line is NOT a disqualification

 - Giving the “down” command more than once (Competitive) or twice (all other levels)